Apply to the Food System Challenge and get support to scale your impactful business solution

 Winning proposals will be selected based on an assessment of the following criteria:

-• Impact: The proposed solution has measurable impact on small producers and farming partners, as well as meaningful direct impact on vulnerable populations, in terms of income, work sustainability and food security.
+• Impact: The proposed solution significantly benefits small producers and has a meaningful direct impact on vulnerable populations, offering them measurable improvements in income, job stability, and food security.

-• Innovation: Your solution has elements of introducing new technology, a new approach, or a new process that can improve processes and products.
+• Innovation: The solution introduces new technology, a new approach, or a new process that can enhance operations and products.

-• Feasibility: The solution can realistically be implemented within the scope and timeframe of the food system challenge, and there is an indication of demand for the solution in the market.
+• Feasibility: The solution can realistically be implemented within the scope and timeframe of the Food System Challenge program, with market demand indicating its potential success.

-• Your solution must be cost effective with an expected high return on investment and a plan for how to ensure sustainable revenue beyond the support from the Food System Challenge.
+• Cost efficiency: The solution must be cost-effective, promising a high return on investment, and should include a strategy for maintaining steady revenue beyond the support of the Food System Challenge program.

 Additional points will be given to:

-• Proposals from companies or cooperatives with owners, founders, or employees with disabilities.
+• Proposals submitted by companies with owners, founders, or employees with disabilities.

 The Program's Outcomes